 We are authorized to issue 300,000,000 shares of common stock, par value \$0.0001 per share.
-As of July 29, 2024, there were 841,240 shares of our common stock issued and outstanding.
+As of July 22, 2025, there were 2,896,432 shares of our common stock issued and outstanding.
 The outstanding shares of our common stock are validly issued, fully paid and nonassessable.

 We are authorized to issue up to 10,000,000 shares of preferred stock, par value \$0.0001 per share.
-Of these shares of preferred stock, 3,000 shares are designated as Series A convertible preferred stock.
-As of July 29, 2024, there were approximately 192.9884 shares of Series A convertible preferred stock outstanding and 2,100 shares of Series B convertible preferred stock outstanding.
+Of these shares of preferred stock, 3,000 shares are designated as Series A convertible preferred stock and 1,000 shares are designated as Series C convertible preferred stock.
+As of July 22, 2025, there were no shares of Series A convertible preferred stock outstanding and Series C convertible preferred stock outstanding, and 2,100 shares of Series B convertible preferred stock outstanding.